Browser games are awesome for killing spare time, and, above all, they don’t require you to have a fancy gaming PC or console.

 Before the release of a paid version, Treasure Arena was strictly a browser-based 2D arena shooter that supported both local and online multiplayer.
 And while Super Treasure Arena may have added a bunch of requested new features and playable characters, the original HTML-5 version is just as satisfying to play from the comfort of your browser and for none of the cost.

-In it, you and your friends can team up or compete to find treasure while also battling enemies across six different maps.
-There are three classes to pick from: Warrior, Rogue, and Mage, and each comes with their own special abilities.
-As you explore maps, you’ll come across different weapons and power-ups that can be equipped to turn your character into an unstoppable killing machine.
+In it, you and your buddies can unite or compete to uncover treasure while battling enemies on six separate maps.
+You can select between three classes: Warrior, Rogue, and Mage, each with their individual special abilities.
+While exploring maps, you’ll come across different weapons and power-ups that can be equipped to turn your character into an invincible warrior.